kyclark/gitbook-metagenomics/parsing-in-python.md

 flag_arg = "True"
 ```

+Please RTFM \(https://docs.python.org/3/library/argparse.html\) to find all the other Fine things you can do with argparse.

 # CSV Files

-Delimited text files are a standard way to distribute non-hierarchical data -- e.g., records that can be represented each on one line.  \(When you get into data that have relationships, e.g., parents/children, then structures like XML and JSON are more appropriate.\)  Let's first take a look at the `csv` module in Python \([https://docs.python.org/3/library/csv.html\](https://docs.python.org/3/library/csv.html%29\) to parse the output from Centrifuge \([http://www.ccb.jhu.edu/software/centrifuge/](http://www.ccb.jhu.edu/software/centrifuge/%29\)\).
+Delimited text files are a standard way to distribute non/semi-hierarchical data -- e.g., records that can be represented each on one line.  \(When you get into data that have relationships, e.g., parents/children, then structures like XML and JSON are more appropriate, which is not to say that people haven't sorely abused this venerable format, e.g., GFF3.\)  Let's first take a look at the `csv` module in Python \([https://docs.python.org/3/library/csv.html\](https://docs.python.org/3/library/csv.html%29\) to parse the output from Centrifuge \([http://www.ccb.jhu.edu/software/centrifuge/](http://www.ccb.jhu.edu/software/centrifuge/%29%29\).

 For this, we'll use some data from a study from Yellowstone National Park \([https://www.imicrobe.us/sample/view/1378\](https://www.imicrobe.us/sample/view/1378%29%29.
 For each input file, Centrifuge creates two output files: 1\) a file \("YELLOWSTONE\_SMPL\_20723.sum"\) showing the taxonomy ID for each read it was able to classify and 2\) a file \("YELLOWSTONE\_SMPL\_20723.tsv"\) of the complete taxonomy information for each taxonomy ID.
 One record from the first looks like this: